XtendCash/XtendCash/README.md

 - GitHub: [https://github.com/XtendCash](https://github.com/XtendCash)
 - Discord: [https://discord.gg/67GXfD6](https://discord.gg/67GXfD6)

-## Vulnerability disclosure

-- Check out our [Vulnerability Response Process](https://xtend-project.github.io/xtend-docs/Contributing/VULNERABILITY_RESPONSE_XTEND), encourages prompt disclosure of any Vulnerabilities

 ## Information

 Xtend is a private cryptocurrency based on Monero.
-XtendCash currently offers an incentivised full node layer, over the coming months we will be looking to support a secondary p2p network (Xtendnet) and a messenger that offers private communications based on the Signal protocol (Xtend Messenger).
+XtendCash currently offers an incentivised full node layer.

-More information on the project can be found on the website and in the whitepaper.

 Xtend is an open source project, and we encourage contributions from anyone with something to offer.
-For more information on contributing, please contact team@Xtend.network
+For more information on contributing, please contact team@xtendcash.com

 ## Compiling XtendCash from source